IIHS Study Finds Increased Speed Limits Lead to More Accidents

 Six states now have speed limits of 80 mph, and there are some roadways in Texas which have a maximum speed limit of 85 mph.

 Have you lost a loved one to a fatal traffic accident caused by a speeding driver?
 If so, you may be entitled to compensation for medical bills, funeral expenses, and your pain and suffering.
-Contact our experienced car crash attorneys for a free case review.
+Contact our experienced car accident attorneys in South Bend for a free case review.